AbsoluteGoddus/CPPTasks/Tasks/Basics.md

 If we dissect that code, we will first create a variable with the **type** being **std::string** Give it the **name**, **myName** and then **set** it to **"Thomas"**
  > ⚠️ Note that "Thomas" is surrounded by quotation marks ("") This is because a string (text) in cpp must always be written like that if not contained in a variable.
-Essentially what it will do is create a temporary object (r-value) of type const char* and set it to "Thomas."
+Essentially, what it will do is create a temporary object (r-value) of type const char* and set it to "Thomas."

 ### 2.3 operators